euxneks/sml/README.md

 sml
 ===

-Static Map Light originally made by Gerhard Koch
+Static Map Light originally made by Gerhard Koch, hosted on SF here: http://sourceforge.net/projects/staticmaplite/ last modified in 2010.
+I assume the project is no longer under development - so I've put it up on gitbutt here.

 Modified by Chris Tooley